Framed bordism and Lagrangian embeddings of exotic spheres: Construction of the bounding manifold

 The same construction performed on $\cM_{1}(M; \alpha, \bfJ)$ yields a circle bundle $\codt{3}{L} $ over $\cod{3}{L}$.
 We can now state the following result which will be proved in Section \ref{sec:construction_manifold_corner}. \begin{lem} The union

 admits the structure of a smooth manifold with boundary.
-Moreover, there exists a compact manifold with corners $\Phat(L;0)$ embedded in $ \cP(L;0) \cup \codt{2}{L} $ as a codimension $0$ submanifold, one of whose boundary components is diffeomorphic to $L$, and whose remaining corner strata are diffeomorphic to the components of $\cod{1}{L}$, $\codt{2}{L}$, and $\codt{3}{L}$. \end{lem} \begin{rem} By pushing the boundary strata of this manifold towards the interior, we obtain an embedding of $\Phat(L;0)$ into $ \cP(L;0) $.
-This slightly different point of view shall be of use in Section \ref{sec:parallel_cobordism}. \end{rem} Our goal in the next sections will be to ``cap off'' the boundary components of $\Phat(L;0)$ (other than $L$ itself) in a controlled manner to ensure that the resulting manifold is still parallelisable.
+Moreover, there exists a compact manifold with corners $\Phat(L;0)$ embedded in $ \cP(L;0) \cup \codt{2}{L} $ as a codimension $0$ submanifold, one of whose boundary components is diffeomorphic to $L$, and whose remaining corner strata are diffeomorphic to the components of $\cod{1}{L}$, $\codt{2}{L}$, and $\codt{3}{L}$. \end{lem} By pushing the boundary strata of this manifold towards the interior, we obtain an embedding of $\Phat(L;0)$ into $ \cP(L;0) $.
+This slightly different point of view shall be of use in Section \ref{sec:parallel_cobordism}. \begin{rem} We shall consistently use the notation $\tilde{\partial}^{i} \overline{\cR} $ when we consider circle bundles over codimension $i=2$ or $i=3$ corner strata of a moduli space $\cR$ corresponding to breakings of holomorphic spheres.
+In all cases, the Gromov compactification which is denoted $\overline{\cR}$ can be replaced by a manifold with corners symbolised by $\hat{\cR}$ admitting $ \tilde{\partial}^{i} \overline{\cR}$ as a corner stratum of codimension $i-1$. \end{rem} Our goal in the next sections will be to ``cap off'' the boundary components of $\Phat(L;0)$ (other than $L$ itself) in a controlled manner to ensure that the component containing constant discs is still parallelisable.
 We will only succeed if the dimension is congruent to $1$ modulo $4$.

-\begin{addendum} In the case of the standard inclusion of $S^{2n-1}$ in $\bC^{n} \times \bC^{n-1}$ as the graph of the Hopf fibration, we claim that the complement of a small neighbourhood of
+\begin{addendum} In the case of the standard inclusion of $S^{2n-1}$ in $\bC^{n} \times \bC \bP^{n-1}$ as the graph of the Hopf fibration, we claim that the complement of a small neighbourhood of

 in $\Pbar\left(\Hopf\left( S^{2n-1} \right);0\right)$ has boundary which is diffeomorphic to a disjoint union of copies of $S^{2n-1}$.
 In particular, we can smooth the corner strata of the boundary of $\Phat\left(\Hopf\left( S^{2n-1} \right);0\right)$ to obtain a cobordism between $S^{2n-1}$, and other copies of $S^{2n-1}$ indexed by the finite set $\cP\left(\Hopf\left( S^{2n-1} \right);-\beta\right)$.
 We give the geometric arguments behind these statements, ignoring all analytic problems which can be resolved without great difficulty in this case.